APS Employment Database interactive interface (APSEDii)

 APSEDii is presented in the form of multiple dashboard reports.

-View the dashboard for APS employees by agency - 30 June 2022
+View the dashboard for APS employees by agency dashboard

-This Agency Details dashboard provides details about the whole APS or by agency at 30 June each year from 2003 to 2022.
+This Agency Details dashboard provides details about the whole APS or by agency at 31 December each year from 2005 to 2024.
 The details provided include the number of employees by classification, educational qualification, age group and the state where employees work.
-Headcount and percentages are presented for the diversity measures non-English speaking background (NESB), employees with a disability and for Indigenous employees.
+Headcount and percentages are presented for the diversity measures: employees with a disability, employees that are culturally and linguistically diverse, and for Indigenous employees.
 The proportion of non-ongoing employees and the proportion of employees working part-time are also provided.
-This dashboard provides a trend by gender from 2003.
-All details can be filtered at the agency level for any chosen year as at 30 June.
+This dashboard provides a trend by gender from 2005.
+All details can be filtered at the agency level for any chosen year as at 31 December.

 View the APS Employment Data Release and data tables.